DanShappir/Seq/README.md

 ```
 Now isn't that nice! **And it's all implemented in less than 250 lines of unminified JavaScript code!**

-As an interesting side-effect, the **Sequences** library essentially eliminates the need for explicitly using iterators, since all the iteration methods are applied directly on the generators.
+As an interesting side-effect, the **Seq** library essentially eliminates the need for explicitly using iterators, since all the iteration methods are applied directly on the generators.

-While **Sequences** iteration methods look very much like the built-in *Array.prototype* methods, there is one very significant difference between them: all the **Sequences** iteration methods are lazy evaluated.
+While **Seq** iteration methods look very much like the built-in *Array.prototype* methods, there is one very significant difference between them: all the **Seq** iteration methods are lazy evaluated.
 This means that only the values that are actually required are computed, on demand.

 ## Installation
 Simply use [Bower](http://bower.io/):